ben-blake/threatlens/README.md

 ## Usage

 1. Access the dashboard at the URL provided after deployment
-2. Enter a security log entry in the text area (or select from examples)
+2. Enter a system log entry in the text area (or select from examples)
 3. Click "Analyze" to process the log
 4. View the analysis results with:
    - Threat Classification